tachyons/gitlab-pages/CONTRIBUTING.md

 1. Does not break any existing functionality
 1. Fixes one specific issue or implements one specific feature (do not combine things, send separate merge requests if needed)
-1. Migrations should do only one thing (e.g., either create a table, move data to a new table or remove an old table) to aid retrying on failure
 1. Keeps the GitLab code base clean and well structured
 1. Contains functionality we think other users will benefit from too
 1. Doesn't add configuration options or settings options since they complicate making and testing future changes
 1. Changes do not adversely degrade performance.
    - Avoid repeated polling of endpoints that require a significant amount of overhead
-   - Check for N+1 queries via the SQL log or [`QueryRecorder`](https://docs.gitlab.com/ce/development/merge_request_performance_guidelines.html)
    - Avoid repeated access of filesystem
-1. If you need polling to support real-time features, please use [polling with ETag caching][polling-etag].
 1. Changes after submitting the merge request should be in separate commits (no squashing).
 1. It conforms to the [style guides](#style-guides) and the following: